-By far, the biggest mistake prospective graduate students make is not doing adequate research and preparation before submitting their applications.
+The biggest mistake prospective graduate students make by far is not doing adequate research and preparation before submitting their applications.

 Graduate school is not something to take lightly.
-It’s a major investment—personally, intellectually, socially, emotionally, and financially.
-Be sure to give yourself enough time to do your “due diligence” and get all of the information you want and need.
+It involves a major investment—personally, intellectually, socially, emotionally, and financially.
+Be sure to allow yourself enough time to do your due diligence and get all the information you want and need.

 This is the first of a series on what to do in the 12 months leading up to submitting your graduate school application(s).